ortolanrj/StockQuoteAlert/README.md

 ## Description

 This is a challenge for Inoa interview process.
 The project consists in a stock quote alert system.
-You choose an stock ticker, for example 'PETR4', and a maximum and minimum price.
-The goal of the system is to send an email recommending you to buy or sell, always when the price of the stock goes above the maximum price, or under the minimum price.
+You choose an stock ticker, for example 'PETR4', and a Sell and Buy price.
+The goal of the system is to send an email recommending you to sell, always when the price of the stock goes above the Sell price, and to buy if the price goes under the Buy price.

 ## Technical aspects